PursueLss/no/README.md

-# no
+# First project
-a student for computer
+a student for computer science